Just like green onions, learn How to Grow Garlic Greens in containers on your balcony or indoors to get a year-round supply.

 When to Plant Garlic Greens?

-When it comes to growing garlic greens in containers, there is no condition for planting time.
-Since you’re growing it in a pot, and that too, indoors, you can grow it all year round from spring to fall, and even in winters with some care, just like green onions.
+When it comes to growing garlic greens in pots, there is no condition for planting time.
+Since you’re growing it in a pot, and that too, indoors, you can grow it all year round from spring to fall and even in winter with some care, just like green onions.

 Choosing a Pot